STIInnsbruck/dachkg-schema/README.md

 3. file a Pull Request and wait for the DACH-KG to come back to you and/or accept your request.

 ## Adding third-party *extensions*

 suppose we have a company called **the super tourism data provider** or short **tstdp**.

 1. If you have no GithHub account, create one and create a new repository called, named *****-extension** (e.g.: **tstdp-extension**).

    [UMUT: or clone ours???]
-2. copy our template???
-[UMUT: or clone ours???]
+2. Copy the extension template file (mycompany.ttl) in template-extension folder in this repository and paste into the root of repository.
+Rename the file as you wish (keep the .ttl file format), and edit the file.
 3. then you decide on a namespace.
 This could be **https://thesuperprovider.com/ontology/1.0/** abbreviated with **tstdp:**.
-4. start adding your classes and terms and make sure to always use **rdfs:subClassOf** to your class definition to make it part of the dachkg vocabulary.
+4. start adding your classes and properties and make sure to always use **rdfs:subClassOf** to your class definition to make it part of the dachkg vocabulary.
+5. Commit and push your extension to your github repository.

 Your extension file, based on the provided template would then look like this: